LuxLang/lux/documentation/book/the_lux_programming_language/chapter_17.md

 # Chapter 17: Cross-platform Lux

-_Where you will sail to exotic foreign platforms on the S.S.
+_Where you will sail to exotic foreign platforms aboard the S.S.
 Lux._

-It was always my desire for Lux to be a language that could be used to write software in multiple platforms.
+It was always my desire for Lux to be a language that could be used to write software for multiple platforms.

-I've always found it annoying to write a piece of software on one language, and then if it became necessary to run the software under different circumstances, a rewrite had to be done because the language in which the software was written was not capable of adapting to the new requirements.
+I've always found it annoying to write a piece of software in one language, and then if it became necessary to run the software under different circumstances, a rewrite had to be done because the language in which the software was written was not capable of adapting to the new requirements.

 In theory, programming languages are universal.

-Logic is logic, no matter the language in which it is expressed.
+* Logic is logic, no matter the language in which it is expressed.
-Instructions are instructions, no matter who executes them.
+* Instructions are instructions, no matter who executes them.

 And yet, in practice, you need JavaScript for the browser, and Swift for the IPhone (to give you some examples).